devravinder/smart-hire/README.md

 - Qdrant dashboard: <http://localhost:6333/dashboard>
 - Postgres: any SQL client (DBeaver, pgAdmin)

+## Known Issues

+1. Supabase postgres is not supporting IPv4 freely
+   - so using [nHost](https://nhost.io/) postgres db

+2. using Elysia we are uanle to serve complete react app
+   - the bundled react js files are treted as normat text files
+   - so deployed react as a seperate project in vercel

 ## 🎯 Done

 Fully functional AI recruiter running locally or in the cloud in minutes.